Smart speaker vs smart display: what’s the difference?

 There are lots of smart speakers to choose from, such as Apple’s HomePod Mini (above)

-You can get them to tell stories, explain recipes, tell you when your flight is about to leave, and so on and so on – if the information is available, the best smart speaker can usually give it to you.
+You can get them to tell stories, explain recipes, tell you when your flight is about to leave, and so on and so on – if the information is available, they can usually give it to you.

 How smart displays differ